Cumberland Utility District

 Cumberland Utility District Water Quality Report

-Our Water Board meets on the second Thursday of each month, 5:00 p.m., at the utility office, 3201 Harriman Highway.
+Our Water Board meets on the second Thursday of each month, 5:00 p.m., at the Cumberland Utility District office, located at 3201 Harriman Highway in Harriman, TN.

 Please feel free to participate in these meetings.
 The Commissioners of Cumberland Utility District serve four-year terms.
 Vacancies on the Board of Commissioners are filled by the nomination of names by the remaining Commissioners in office.
 These names are then submitted to the County Mayor for selection and approval.
 Decisions by the Board of Commissioners on customer complaints brought before the Board of Commissioners under the District’s customer complaint policy may be reviewed by the Utility Management Review Board of the Tennessee Department of Environment and Conservation pursuant to Section 7-82-702(7) of Tennessee Code Annotated.

 In order to insure that tap water is safe to drink, EPA and the Tennessee Department of Environment and Conservation prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 We have met all of these requirements.
 Results of unregulated contaminant analysis are available upon request.
 We want you to know that we pay attention to all the rules.

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.